Striving to Create More Sustainable Communities with Digital Twins in Natural Resources

-Natural Resources related sectors, including oil & gas, mining and energy, are becoming increasingly digital with digital twins being applied during the engineering, design, construction, deployment, and operations phases of the lifecycle.
-Their goal is to improve production, predict or detect failures, and improve safety.
-Digital Twin Consortium focuses on how digital twins can create value in oil & gas, mining and energy operations.
+Digital twins in natural resources related sectors, including oil & gas, mining & metals, water, solar, and energy/utilities, are increasingly being leveraged.
+Today, digital twins are being applied during the engineering, design, construction, deployment, and operations phases of the lifecycle.

 Our Key Priorities

-- Determine the required level of model fidelity.
+- Determine requirements for synchronization and model fidelity.

 - Explore the applicability of digital twins to different stages of the production lifecycle.

-- Identify the commonality and differences between different types of natural resources industries.
+- Identify the commonality and differences between natural resources industries.

 - Define semantics necessary to describe a Natural Resources (or industry subsection) digital twin.